vyperlang/try.vyperlang.org/README.md

 # Vyper JupyterHub
 Hosted at [try.vyperlang.org](https://try.vyperlang.org)

 This project uses Docker to manage its services.
-The `docker compose.yaml` file defines the services that make up your app so they can be run together in an isolated environment.
+The `docker-compose.yaml` file defines the services that make up your app so they can be run together in an isolated environment.

 ## Docker compose services